 In essence, the Prussian cavalry attacked, defeated the enemy cavalry, and then reformed.
 The Prussian infantry regiments advanced on the allies, who were still in marching columns.
 Desperately, these marching columns attempted to charge and break the Prussian infantry through force of shock.
 The incredible firepower of the Prussian infantry and artillery stopped this attack, which developed into a firefight.
 This phase of the battle is artistically represented below:

 |Painting from- Rossbach and Leuthen: Prussia's Eagle Resurgent|

 While Frederick may have been slow to recognize the danger, and even slower to accept the advice of his subordinates, his handling of the main infantry line enabled the allies to be caught between the anvil of the Prussian infantry, and the hammer of Seydlitz and Prussian cavalry.

 Why is Rossbach important?
 Why should we "remember remember," THIS 5th of November?

 Remember in the last post when I was talking about how the English had been basically knocked out of the war, and the French were going to be able to send more troops to North America?
 Rossbach changed all that.
 This Prussian victory gave the British an excuse to get back into the war in Europe, where they were able to prevent French expansion into western Germany.
-It also tied down French forces in Europe, which allowed the British to conquer Canada, which (technically) remains a British possession to this day.
+It also tied down French forces in Europe, which allowed the British to conquer Canada, which retains ties with the British to this day.
 If this battle had not happened, the Seven Years' War would have been much shorter than seven years, with a different victor.